rahogaboom/rdx/README.md

                 3. 500 nodes, 5 keys, 12 bytes per key
-            number 1 is the same as I have been using before. number 2 is the limiting case of 1 node with 1 key with 1 byte. number 3 is a test with a much larger trie.  this procuces a 4M output file. running './rdx_pat.mk' will run all the tests.  the code and output is numbered by 1,2,3.
+            number 1 is the same as I have been using before. number 2 is the limiting case of 1 node with 1 key with 1 byte. number 3 is a test with a much larger trie.  this produces a 4M output file. running './rdx_pat.mk' will run all the tests.  the code and output is numbered by 1,2,3.
          f. the rdx_pat.mk script now has a clean mode.  do './rdx_pat.mk clean'.